The Blinding of Bulgaria

 Basil II had ascended to the Byzantine throne as a young child in 976, but by 1014 he had matured into a ruthless and effective military commander.
 Known for his austere lifestyle and strategic brilliance, Basil was determined to restore Byzantine power to its former glory.
 The Bulgarian threat had to be eliminated.

 Samuel represented the latest in a line of Bulgarian rulers who had challenged Byzantine authority.
 His predecessor Boris II had been humiliated in Constantinople, forced to surrender his crown to Emperor John I Tzimiskes.
-But Samuel had rebuilt Bulgarian power, exploiting Byzantine civil wars to expand his territory.
+Samuel had rebuilt Bulgarian power by exploiting Byzantine civil wars to expand his territory.
 He even claimed the title of Tsar (Caesar), directly challenging Byzantine imperial authority.

 The Brutal Aftermath

 The column of blinded soldiers stretched for miles as they stumbled back toward Samuel's capital at Prilep.
-Some died along the way from their wounds or exposure.
+Some died along the way from wounds or exposure.
 Others were led by their one-eyed guides, forming human chains of the mutilated.
-When the surviving prisoners finally reached Prilep, the sight broke Samuel's spirit.
-The Tsar took one look at his ruined army and collapsed from shock.
+When the surviving prisoners finally reached Prilep, the sight broke Samuel's spirit entirely.
+He took one look at his ruined army and collapsed from shock.
 He died two days later, on October 6, 1014.

 Bulgarian resistance continued under Samuel's son Gabriel Radomir, but the psychological impact of the mass blinding had shattered Bulgarian morale.
 Gabriel was soon murdered by his cousin Ivan Vladislav, who briefly tried to rally Bulgarian forces before he too was killed in battle.
 By 1018, the last Bulgarian nobles surrendered to Basil II.